How decreased venture capital raising may impact your business

 However, finding the right strategic partner can be a lot of work in its own right, especially when differentiation is so hard to achieve and the right professional networks can take months or years to build.

-For businesses that hope to expand into new markets, or simply need enough money to get away from the starting block, the decline in venture investment shouldn’t be viewed as a disaster.
+For businesses that hope to expand into new markets, or simply need enough money to get away from the starting block, the decline in angel investment shouldn’t be viewed as a disaster.
 In contrast, it’s an opportunity to pursue more agile and innovative paths to success.